gildas-lormeau/zip.js/tests/api-symmetry/README.md

 The mangling audit only reaches members that exist on the objects it builds, so a member reachable only under a configuration it does not exercise is invisible to it, exactly as it is to the shape audit.
 It also says nothing about whether a declared member is one the API should have.

+The exports audit reads reachability from the module graph, not from the call graph, so it asks whether the code that defines a constant is bundled, never whether the path throwing it can be taken.
+It also says nothing about a message that has no constant at all: an error thrown with a string literal, or with a constant no entry point exports, is invisible to it exactly because it is not public.